NVIDIA/spark-rapids/tools/README.md

 Please refer to this [doc](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html) on more options about integrating hadoop-aws module with S3.

+## Download Spark 3.x jars for Qualification tool
+The Qualification tool requires the Spark 3.x jars to be able to run.
+If you do not already have Spark 3.x installed, you can download the Spark distribution to any machine and just include them in the classpath.

+1. [Download Spark 3.x Jars](http://spark.apache.org/downloads.html) - 3.1+ for Apache Hadoop is recommended
+2. Extract the Spark distribution into a local directory.
+3. Either set `SPARK_HOME` to point to that directory or just put the path inside of the classpath `java -cp toolsJar:pathToSpark:...` when you run the qualification tool.

 ## Filter input event logs
 Both of the qualification tool and profiling tool have this function which is to filter event logs.